Volunteer and gap year placements in Australia

 Planning your trip

-| Placement type | Departure | Application deadline | status |
+Placement | Length | Departure | Application deadline* | status |

-Please note that the deadline is the last possible time allowed to get an application form in that allows us enough time to match volunteers and begin sorting out visas.We always recommend applying as early as possible in order to secure your place.
+Please note that the deadline is the last possible time allowed to get an application form in that allows us enough time to match volunteers and begin sorting out visas.

-We are currently accepting applications for departures up until 2014.
+We are currently accepting applications for departures in 2016 and 2017.